dwebprotocol/dwebmultifeed/README.md

 ### var feeds = multi.feeds()

-An array of all hypercores in the multifeed.
+An array of all ddatabases in the multifeed.
 Check a feed's `key` to find the one you want, or check its `writable` / `readable` properties.

 Only populated once `multi.ready(fn)` is fired.